aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 title: "How to Create XPS Document with a Tiled Image in Java"
 linktitle: Add Tiled Image in Java XPS
 second_title: Aspose.Page Java API
-description: "Learn how to create XPS document in Java using Aspose.Page and add tiled image effortlessly with this step‑by‑step guide."
+description: "Learn how to create XPS document in Java using Aspose.Page and add tiled image effortlessly with this step‑by‑step guide.
+How to create XPS files quickly."
 weight: 11
 url: /java/xps-image-manipulation/add-tiled-image/
-date: 2025-12-28
+date: 2026-05-30
+keywords:
+- how to create xps
+- add tiled image java
+- Aspose.Page XPS tutorial
+schemas:
+- type: TechArticle
+  headline: How to Create XPS Document with a Tiled Image in Java
+  description: Learn how to create XPS document in Java using Aspose.Page and add
+    tiled image effortlessly with this step‑by‑step guide.
+How to create XPS files quickly.
+  dateModified: '2026-05-30'
+  author: Aspose
+- type: HowTo
+  name: How to Create XPS Document with a Tiled Image in Java
+  description: Learn how to create XPS document in Java using Aspose.Page and add
+    tiled image effortlessly with this step‑by‑step guide.
+How to create XPS files quickly.
+  steps:
+  - name: Set Up Your Project
+    text: Add the Aspose.Page JAR files to your project’s classpath and verify the import statements compile without errors.
+  - name: Create XPS Document
+    text: '`XpsDocument` is the core container that holds pages, paths, and resources.
+      Instantiate it with the desired page size, then you can start adding graphical elements.'
+  - name: Define the Tiled Image Path
+    text: Place the image you want to tile (e.g., `R08LN_NN.jpg`) inside the directory referenced by `dataDir`.
+The image will be used as a brush pattern.
+  - name: Add Tiled Image
+    text: Create a rectangular path and fill it with an `XpsImageBrush`.
+By setting the tile mode to `Tile`, the image repeats across the rectangle.
+Adjust the source and destination rectangles to control tile size and positioning.
+  - name: Save the Document
+    text: Persist the XPS file to disk.
+The output file will contain the tiled image you just defined and can be opened with any XPS viewer.
+Repeat these steps whenever you need to **add tiled image** to other pages or shapes within the same XPS document.
+- type: FAQPage
+  questions:
+  - question: What does Aspose.Page do?
+    answer: It provides a high‑level API to generate and manipulate XPS documents in Java.
+  - question: Can I tile an image?
+    answer: Yes – use `XpsImageBrush` with `XpsTileMode.Tile`.
+  - question: Do I need a license?
+    answer: A temporary or commercial license is required for production use.
+  - question: What Java version is supported?
+    answer: Any JDK 8+ is compatible.
+  - question: How long does implementation take?
+    answer: Roughly 10–15 minutes for a basic tiled‑image scenario.
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create XPS Document and Add a Tiled Image in Java
+# How to Create XPS Document with a Tiled Image in Java

 ## Introduction
-In modern Java development, the ability to **create XPS document** files programmatically is a valuable skill, especially when you need to enrich them with graphics such as tiled images.
-Aspose.Page for Java makes this process straightforward, allowing you to focus on the visual design rather than low‑level file handling.
-In this tutorial you'll learn exactly how to create an XPS document, **add tiled image**, and save the result, all with clear, step‑by‑step code examples.
+Creating XPS documents programmatically is a core skill for Java developers who need printable, device‑independent output. **How to create XPS** files efficiently is answered by Aspose.Page for Java, which abstracts the low‑level XML Paper Specification details and lets you focus on visual design.
+In this guide you’ll see exactly how to create an XPS document, add a tiled image as a background or pattern, and save the result—all with concise, production‑ready code.

 ## Quick Answers
 - **What does Aspose.Page do?** It provides a high‑level API to generate and manipulate XPS documents in Java.